FAQs

 Group Litigation: Claimant

-This section is for firms that have notable experience representing large claimant groups in litigation.
+This section ranks firms and lawyers that have notable experience representing large claimant groups in litigation.
 We will accept matters brought via group litigation orders, representative actions and collective actions before the Competition Appeal Tribunal.
 Work may include claims related to consumer protection issues, financial mis-selling, data breaches and environmental or product liability, among others.
 The table is solely for firms representing claimant groups, we will not accept defence work to the section.

 Related sections: Commercial and Corporate Litigation, Competition, Environment, Litigation, Product Liability